WhatsApp/erlfmt/README.md

 {plugins, [erlfmt]}.
 ```

-This will make available a new `rebar3 fmt` task that you can use.
-All erlfmt
+This will provide a new `rebar3 fmt` task.
+All erlfmt command-line options
-command-line options can be given defaults in your `rebar.config`, for example:
+can be configured with defaults in your `rebar.config`, for example:

 ```erl
 {erlfmt, [